marshineer/DataCamp-Project-Solutions-Python/A Visual History of Nobel Prize Winners/README.md

 #A Visual History of Nobel Prize Winners

 ##Project Description
 A statistical analysis of Nobel Prize winners and the associated demographic trends.

-The first part of the notebook comes from the forked repo.
-There is a clearly marked point where my analysis begins.
-This project was undertaken to practice using git in a more systematic manner, as well as to gain practical experience in data analysis techniques.
+##Contribution
+Added a curve showing the average life expectancy to the age of Nobel laureates plots.
+The project is mainly undertaken to pracitce using git in a more systematic manner.

 ##Setup
 Python version 3.9.7